Jordan Lee

-Jordan Michael Lee (born 31 December 1996) is an English professional footballer who plays as a defender for Bournemouth.
+Jordan Michael Lee (born 31 December 1996) is an English professional football defender who last played for Wimborne Town.

 Club career

 Bournemouth

-After starting his career with Premier League side Bournemouth, Lee made his debut in an FA Cup third round tie against Birmingham City.
+After starting his career with Premier League side AFC Bournemouth, Lee made his debut in an FA Cup third round tie against Birmingham City.
 Lee featured up until the 84th minute, after he was replaced by Steve Cook in the 2–1 victory.
 On 7 January 2017, Lee made his second appearance for Bournemouth once again in an FA Cup tie.
-The game resulted in a 3–0 defeat against League One side Millwall, in which Lee featured for 45 mins before being replaced by Steve Cook.
+The game resulted in a 3–0 defeat against League One side Millwall, in which Lee featured for 45 mins before being replaced by Cook.